osavkovic/CompactTRPQ/README.md

 In particular,

-* Appendix.pdf contains all proofs and complete induction definitions for all four compact representation
+* Appendix.pdf contains all proofs and complete induction definitions for all four compact representation.
-* File that contais SQL queries used in the experiments
+* Code folder conatins SQL queries used in the experiments and the instructions on how to run the queries.